Vredenburg Travel Fund

 About

-The Vredenburg Travel Fund offers strong Johns Hopkins engineering students the opportunity to apply their engineering, technology, and applied science skills and training in an international setting.
+The Vredenburg Travel Fund offers strong Johns Hopkins engineering students the opportunity to apply their engineering, technology, or applied science skills and training in an international setting.
 The Fund encourages engineering majors of any discipline to broaden their engineering experience by giving them the chance to participate in international experiential activities through collaboration, investigation, and application.

 The Vredenburg Travel Fund does not cover traditional “study abroad” experiences.
 A research opportunity, internship, or service project proposal is required in order to apply.